 A degree from an English speaking university can also be accepted.

-Both EngD and PhD students will also receive additional funding of up to £4,000 to attend conferences.
+EngD And PhD students eligible for funding will have their fees paid for the duration of the course.
+They will also receive additional funding of up to £4,000 to attend conferences and events.
 Travel to CDT skills courses will also be paid.

 Who is eligible for funding?